 Acne is one of the most common skin complaints associated with the menstrual cycle.
 Breakouts are prevalent right before or during the period, but many women suffer from month-long acne.

 HERE ARE THE HORMONES THAT MAY BE AT PLAY:

 ANDROGENS (AKA MALE SEX HORMONES)

 Androgens are the most important of all hormones that regulate sebum production.
 Sebum is the oil produced from the sebaceous glands that hydrates and protects the skin.
-Although it is necessary for skin health, excess sebum can combine with dead skin cells within a pore creating a blockage.
-When a pore is blocked it can trap the excess sebum creating an environment where the bacteria P. acnes can thrive.
-This is what leads to inflammatory, cystic type lesions.
+However, it is necessary for skin health, excess sebum.
+Can combine with dead skin cells within a pore creating a blockage.
+When a pore is blocked, it can trap the excess sebum creating an environment where the bacteria P. acnes can thrive.
+It is what leads to inflammatory, cystic-type lesions.
 At puberty, androgens, mainly testosterone and dihydrotestosterone (DHT), stimulate sebum production and acne formation in both males and females.
-Women with elevated testosterone levels experience more acne month long and not necessarily right before the period, however, acne can still be exacerbated premenstrually.
-Acne is a hallmark of polycystic ovarian syndrome (PCOS), and this is the most common cause of elevated testosterone levels in women.
+Women with high testosterone levels experience more acne month long and not necessarily right before the period.
+However, acne can still increase acne premenstrually.
+Acne is a hallmark of a polycystic ovarian syndrome (PCOS), and this is the most common cause of elevated testosterone levels in women.

 WAYS TO NATURALLY LOWER ANDROGENS: